 Then, keep track of your goals somewhere you’ll see often so that you remember exactly what they are.
 You might even add them to your phone’s calendar and set reminders to ensure you meet all your goals.

-Solution: Be aware of your own feelings and work to build up your confidence.
+Solution: Be aware of your feelings and work to build up your confidence.

-It’s okay to be anxious, but try to be mindful of your own feelings and why you feel this way.
-Not only could this self-awareness reduce your overall stress, it could also help you find ways to work around your anxiety.
+It’s okay to be anxious, but be mindful of your feelings and why you feel this way.
+Not only could this self-awareness reduce your overall stress, but it could also help you find ways to work around your anxiety.

-For instance, to move past your anxiety, you might try building up your confidence in your target language.
 To do this, consider using an interactive resource that gives you speaking practice, too.
 Some programs that incorporate speaking practice include Mondly and Mango Languages.
-By using them, you can get the practice you need to build up your skills and confidence before you speak with real people.

 Solution: Immerse yourself!